bytecodealliance/wasmtime/README.md

 ## Installation

-The Wasmtime CLI can be installed on Linux and macOS with a small install
+The Wasmtime CLI can be installed on Linux and macOS (locally) with a small install
 script:

 ```sh